dolph/sapper/README.md

-# go-skeleton
+# go-cli-skeleton

-A skeleton for Go-based projects.
+A skeleton for Go-based CLI projects.